emacs-tree-sitter/elisp-tree-sitter/README.md

 This is an Emacs Lisp binding for [tree-sitter](https://tree-sitter.github.io/tree-sitter/), an incremental parsing library.

 It aims to be the foundation for a new breed of Emacs packages that understand code structurally.
-For examples:
+For example:
 - Faster, fine-grained code highlighting.
 - More flexible code folding.
 - Structural editing (like Paredit, or even better) for non-Lisp code.